ArionMiles/ArionMiles.github.io/content/posts/lambda.md

   "identity": "Harriet Martinez\n855 Cimenny Rd\nMiami, FL  33152\n(305) xxx-xxxx"
 }
 ```
 And that's it!
 We're able to use a binary not originally available inside the lambda environment.
-We can use the sam layer by specifying its ARN in any other function we want.
+We can use the rig layer by specifying its ARN in any other function we want.

 Exodus has a bunch of nice features, I've already mentioned `--add` flag to bundle additional files, but you can also infer runtime dependencies using `strace` and pipe them to exodus.
 You can find more about their features in [this article](https://intoli.com/blog/exodus-2/)